bduval2/ovaview-app/Architecture.md

 * deletion of all date entries linked to their account
 * deletion of account

-Request for the deletion of all date entries will, following the its name, delete all logs tied to the UID of the user logged in all at once.
+Request for the deletion of all date entries will, following ~~the~~ its name, delete all logs tied to the UID of the user ~~logged in~~ {-making this request-} all at once.
 This will be done by the following protocol:

 * Retrieve table of all entries from the server
 * Scan entries by hashing UID stored in session